Nudism is the belief that there is nothing inherently wrong with wearing no clothing, even if other people are around and are naked too.

 As for resorts and/or communities, there are probably some located within every state of the US.
 But due to the fact that ownership can change hands and policies can shift, popularity and respectability will shift as well.
 Check the AANR website for up-to-date information about the resorts and communities.
 The most famous resort in the world for nudism is called the Village Naturiste; it is located in France, in the town of Agde, and is part of the larger resort known as Cap d'Agde.
 Village Naturiste is an entire clothing-optional town, where many people live nude- including shopping for groceries, going to the bank, getting their hair done, or hitting the restaurants.
 Wikipedia says that there has been an increase in past years of sex businesses and the like moving into the area, but doesn't give a definite word on what the town is currently like.
 I mention the place simply because it is incredibly well-known; it's Wiki site can be found here- (http://en.wikipedia.org/wiki/Cap_d%27Agde).

 As for families and nudist resorts, AANR prides itself in its standard of trying to make sure that the places who associate with it are family-friendly.
 Again, nudism isn't about sexuality, and standard policy at most places is that if someone is doing sexually deviant behavior, they get kicked out.
-As well, other parents may take extra precautionary measures to protect other people's kids, because they know how they would feel if someone was messing with their child, and they want to be able to protect and make sure that people realize that nudism is just as safe as an everyday lifestyle.
+As well, other parents may take precautionary measures to protect other people's kids, because they know how they would feel if someone was messing with their child.
 Obviously, parental supervision and precautions always need to be taken if one is taking their kids to a place with strangers, and this holds true for nudist settings as well.
-Families should be careful though, when taking their children to places like public nude beaches where there are no lifeguards or other authority figures, as non-nudists are much more likely to come to these places, and may be there for perverse reasons.
+Families should be careful though, when taking their children to places like public nude beaches where there are no lifeguards or other authority figures, as non-nudists are much more likely to come to these places, and may be there for the wrong reasons.

 For all intensive purposes- Nudism.
 Often times the term "Naturist" is used rather than nudist because it doesn't carry as bad of a stigma.
 In the past, it was more strongly associated with nudists who only liked being nude outdoors, or that tried to live a lifestyle as basic and natural as possible, but much of that attachment has been lost.